safalsigdel/safalsigdel.github.io/_posts/2020-11-27-Apple's AirPods Pros are down to $169 at Amazon.md

 <img src='https://cdn.vox-cdn.com/thumbor/AnhzH7Gyr7E410sPcL0DLsIE4Ng=/0x0:2040x1360/1200x800/filters:focal(857x517:1183x843)/cdn.vox-cdn.com/uploads/chorus_image/image/67984810/akrales_191030_3763_0471.0.jpg' width='700px' /><br/>
-Update: Walmart is showing the AirPods Pro as out of stock, but you can still order them from Amazon at the discounted price, with delivery expected before Christmas.
+Update: Amazon says it is out of stock of the AirPods Pro, but it will still let you place an order at the discounted price to ship when stock returns.
+But there's no guarantee you'll get them before the holidays.
 <a href='https://www.theverge.com/good-deals/2020/11/25/21719200/apple-airpods-pros-black-friday-deal-sale-walmart'> Source <a/>